 -

-such that specimens that appear in focus at one magnification
+design such that specimens that appear in focus at

-will also appear focused when the magnification level is
+one magnification will also appear focused when the

-when magnification is changed.
-The higher the magnification,
+is changed.
+The higher the magnification, the shallower

 Top